ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 ```

-The values are not arbitary: `1` in the binary representation of the flag is always on a different place, and it never clashes with another flag.
+The values are not arbitrary: `1` in the binary representation of the flag is always on a different place, and it never clashes with another flag.
-If we were looking for a ship with a swimming pool, and we're into slippery decks, we combine `onboardPool` with `slipperyDeck`:
+If we were looking for a ship with a swimming pool, and we're into slippery decks, we combine `onboardPool` and `slipperyDeck`:

 ```
-vacationCriteria = slipperyDeck | onboardPool # 0001 | 0010 = 0011
+vacationCriteria = slipperyDeck | onboardPool # which is equal to: 0001 | 0010 = 0011
 ```

 Flags are combined with the logical `OR` operation, represented with `|`.
 Also our `vacationCriteria` is what is called a bitmask.
-We use bitmasks, to see if a flag is set or not.
-Applying the `AND` (`&`) operation to a mask and the flag
+We use bitmasks, to see if a flag is set or not, by using the logical `AND` (`&`) operation.
-tells us if the flag is active or not in that mask.

-For example, we found a potential ship.
+We found a potential ship.
 Let's check if it fits our needs:

 ```
-ship = 15 # binary: 1111
+ship = 15 # binary: 1111, pretty flashed out ship
-packBags if (ship & vacationCriteria) # 1111 & 0011 = 0011, which is 'true' => packBags
+packBags() if (ship & vacationCriteria) # 1111 & 0011 = 0011, which is 'true' so let's packBags()
 ```

-It does.
 Conveniently, it also has a `captainOnBoard` and `freeSnacks`.

-When defining the flags, to spare our brain cycles from moving the binary `1` without clashing with other flags, we use bitwise left shift `<<`.
+When defining the flags, to spare our brain cycles from moving the binary `1` without clashing with other flags, we use a bitwise left shift `<<`.
 It does exactly we've done above.
+Combined with `iota` (which auto-increments with each line),
+we always define a variable which exactly avoids clashing with the previous one.
+In other words, with each line, the `1` is always one position further from the end than in the previous line.
-An interesting property of this operation is that the end result of `x << y` can be calculated with `x * 2^y`.
+(An interesting property of this operation is that the end result of `x << y` can be calculated with `x * 2^y`.)

 Back to the flag definitions in `unicode/graphic.go`.